UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/ana_maria.balutoiu/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+Hardware Design:
+I selected necessary components, including the Hall Effect sensor, a 555 timer IC, a buzzer, resistors, two LEDs, a capacitor, a transistor.
+Circuit Design:
+Created a circuit diagram connecting the components.

 ### Week 7 - 19 May
+Software Setup:
+Opened KiCad and created a new project.
+Component Placement:
+Added components from the hardware design to the schematic and connected them according to the circuit diagram.
 ### Week 20 - 26 May

 ## Hardware